Second law of thermodynamics: Clausius statement

 In 1850, the German scientist Rudolf Clausius laid the foundation for the second law of thermodynamics by examining the relation between heat transfer and work.
 His formulation of the second law, which was published in German in 1854, is known as the Clausius statement:

 Heat can never pass from a colder to a warmer body without some other change, connected therewith, occurring at the same time.

 The statement by Clausius uses the concept of 'passage of heat'.
 As is usual in thermodynamic discussions, this means 'net transfer of energy as heat', and does not refer to contributory transfers one way and the other.

 Heat cannot spontaneously flow from cold regions to hot regions without external work being performed on the system, which is evident from ordinary experience of refrigeration, for example.
 In a refrigerator, heat is transferred from cold to hot, but only when forced by an external agent, the refrigeration system.

 Understanding the Clausius statement requires prior definition of the concepts of 'hot versus cold' (temperature) and 'heat' (heat interaction).
 Within the Gyftopoulos-Beretta formulation of the general principles of thermodynamics, where temperature and heat are defined after the definitions of energy and entropy, the Clausius statement emerges as a rigorous consequence (theorem) of the first law and the Hatsopoulos-Keenan statement of the second law (see below).

 Kelvin statements

 Lord Kelvin expressed the second law in several wordings.

-It is impossible for a self-acting machine, unaided by any external agency, to convey heat from one body to another at a higher temperature.
+It is impossible for any system to operate in a thermodynamic cycle and deliver a net amount of energy by work to its surroundings while receiving energy by heat transfer from a single thermal reservoir.

-It is impossible, by means of inanimate material agency, to derive mechanical effect from any portion of matter by cooling it below the temperature of the coldest of the surrounding objects.